tvooo/tp2/62-workshop.md

 This workshop format seems reasonable to uncover general issues of concern for a biking community.
 The participants did not have a hard time recalling why they like to bicycle in Malmö, and what factors are detrimental to their ride experience.

-\todo[However, it is not so useful to uncover these very subtle happenings, what are totally experiential and stuff.]
+- not suitable to find specific interactions; bad to enquire into special phenomena
+- experiential and stuff
+- subtle
+- memory is apparently not focused
+- ppl recalled bad situations/fuckups, but not nice ones